 Unsuccessful students are obliged to repeat the courses that they have previously received the letter grade of "FF" or "FD" and are offered again in the current semester.
 They can repeat the courses in which they received the letter grades "DC" and "DD" if they wish.
 The new letter grade obtained from the repeated course is considered valid regardless of the previous success status and this last grade is taken as the basis for the AGNO calculation.
 This rule also applies to students whose GPA is above 1.80 and who repeat the courses they have conditionally passed in the lower semesters.
 Students who increase their GPA above 1.80 can continue their education in the following semester, provided that they do not exceed the upper credit limit determined for the current semester.
-These students are firstly obliged to retake the courses of the lower semesters that they have not taken before.
-In case of a time conflict in the course schedule, students are required to take the courses of the lower semesters first.
-These arrangements are carried out within a system that allows for the objective, traceable and gradual improvement of student achievement; it is automatically monitored through the University Information Management System (UBYS) in each academic semester.
+These students are obliged to retake the courses they failed with the letter grade of "FF" and "FD".
+Afterwards, they can take the courses of the lower semesters that they have not taken before.
+In case of time conflicts in the course schedule planning, the priority of the students is to take the courses of the lower semesters.
+These regulations are carried out within a system that allows for the objective, traceable and gradual improvement of student achievement; it is automatically monitored through the University Information Management System (UBYS) in each academic semester.

 At the Faculty, the evaluation of students' academic achievement is based on the absolute evaluation system, and each student's Raw Success Grade (HBN) is converted into letter grades within certain intervals.
 The letter grade equivalents of HBN are determined in accordance with Table 1, which is prepared according to the standards specified in the relevant regulation and accepted by the Faculty.
-In the absolute evaluation system, after calculating the student's HBN, fractional grades are rounded to the nearest whole number.
+In the absolute evaluation system, after the student's HBN is calculated, fractional grades are rounded to the nearest whole number.
 In this framework, fractions of 0.50 and above are rounded to the next higher integer, while fractions of 0.49 and below are rounded to the next lower integer.
 This ensures fairness, transparency and standardization in the evaluation of student achievement grades.
-The HBN calculation method and letter grade mappings, which are taken as basis in determining the success grades for all students, are applied in accordance with Yalova University Undergraduate Education and Examination Regulations and entered into the system by the course instructors.
+The HBN calculation method and letter grade equivalents, which are taken as basis in determining the success grades for all students, are applied in accordance with Yalova University Undergraduate Education and Examination Regulations and entered into the system by the course instructors.